starapor/starapor.github.io/_posts/2011-07-15-experience-report-feature-toggling.markdown

 categories: design
 ---

-Last week, I shared <a href="/design/experience-report-branch-by-feature/" title="Experience Report: Git and Branch By Feature" target="_blank">my experiences with git and feature branching</a>.
-As I mentioned, we moved away from this and towards <a href="http://martinfowler.com/bliki/FeatureToggle.html" title="Feature Toggle" target="_blank">feature toggles</a> and <a href="http://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/" title="Branch By Abstraction" target="_blank">branch by abstraction</a>.
+Last week, I shared [my experiences with git and feature branching]({{ site.baseurl }}{% post_url 2011-07-08-experience-report-branch-by-feature %}).
+As I mentioned, we moved away from this and towards [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html) and [branch by abstraction](http://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/).
 This is what happened when we did...

 Our focus on feature toggles and branch by abstraction was quite accidental.
 We were changing a fundamental way our system handled calculations by moving from doing them ourselves to asking an external service to perform key calculations for us.
 As with many an integration point, the external system was not quite ready by the time we started to introduce the modifications, so testing our side was proving to be tricker than initially anticipated.
 One day, the pair working on the story came to me and said "Sarah, we are having problems changing our tests.
 We are going to need to change a whole bunch of tests, because they all rely on this value to be calculated on the fly but we now go out to the external system"[1].
 We started spitballing ideas, when suddenly, it came to me in a light bulb moment.
 "Why don't we wrap this class with a switcher", I said.
 "The switcher can be told which calculator to use - the existing one, or the new external service".
 BAM.
 All of a sudden, it made brilliant sense.